 Ongoing advice, referrals, advocacy and counselling are available to outreach clients.
-Brokerage is offered to support men in establishina independent livina
+Brokerage is offered

 The nexus of the outreach program is still the weekly peer support group on Tuesday nights, where ex-residents enjoy dinner with current clients, followed by a topic meeting.
 This therapeutic group attracts in excess of 20 each week.
 Stage 2 group BBQs are held every 2nd Friday where men come together to discuss any concerns within the outreach community and to keep each other accountable.